-Except as disclosed above, there have been no claims notified to the Company in the period under review.
+There have been no claims notified to the Company in the current financial year.
+Claims arising in previous years were fully settled in the year ended 31 March 2020.
 The Company is not aware of any events that have been incurred but not reported.